fatiando/boule/doc/glossary.rst

     Reference ellipsoid
-        An ellipsoid with geometric and physical properties used to best approaximate a given planetary body (the Earth or others).
+        An ellipsoid with geometric and physical properties used to best approximate a given planetary body (the Earth or others).
         See `Wikipedia <https://en.wikipedia.org/wiki/Reference_ellipsoid>`__.